DavidGR777/Feed-Tech-Solution/README.md

 Application of RFID, flow, and load sensors.

-## Certificado de Participación
+## Expo-proyectos Javeriana participation certificate
-Este proyecto fue presentado en ExpoJaveriana, y obtuvimos el siguiente reconocimiento:
+This project was presented in Expo-proyectos Javeriana and we got the following certificate of participation
 ![Certificado](docs/certificado.pdf)

-# 🌐 Proyecto en Línea
+# 🌐 Active web page
-Puedes ver la página web activa aquí:
+You can explore the  active project web page here:
 🔗 [Feed-Tech-Solution Web](http://feedtechsolution.infinityfreeapp.com/)

-El Free Web Hosting de la página web es infinityfree.
-Este soporta back-end en PHP y MySQL
+The Free Web Hosting of the web page is infinityfree.
+It is able to support back-end with PHP y MySQL